udexon/PhosCloudless/PhosCloudless_UX.md

 <p> Figure 2 </p>
 <img src="https://github.com/udexon/EMYL/blob/master/E005_Imgui_Android/Imgui_Android_888.png" width=300>

-Figure 1 shows the start up screen of Android Imgui demo taken from GitHub user [sfalexrog](https://github.com/sfalexrog/Imgui_Android).
+Figure 1 shows the start up screen of [Android Imgui demo](https://github.com/sfalexrog/Imgui_Android) taken from GitHub user sfalexrog.
+The Android Imgui demo has been modified so that when the Button is clicked (as shown in Figure 2), the string in "input text" is evaluated as a Reverse Polish Notation expression, i.e. `H 333 555 +`, which evaluates to `888` and shown next to Button.

 Shellet is a shell that can be embedded within any GUI element that can accept a string input.
 I coined the term shellet as its functionality is equivalent to a full fledged Unix shell (e.g. bash) but is embedded in a program, smaller than the operating system, hence the suffix "-let".